Air Greenland: Helicopter fleet

-The Bell 212 is the primary helicopter used for flights to district villages.
+The Airbus H155 is the primary helicopter used for flights to district villages.

 The Air Greenland helicopter fleet consists of the following aircraft (as of October 2024):

 Historical fleet

 The older Sikorsky S-61N helicopters were stationed in Ilulissat Airport and Qaqortoq Heliport.
 With a capacity to seat 25 passengers, the S-61 based in southern Greenland was used to shuttle passengers arriving from Copenhagen at Narsarsuaq Airport.
 The sale of the Boeing 757 in April 2010 contributed to the long-term decline of the airport, with the airline planning to remove the old helicopter from the fleet.
+The airline's Airbus A330-200 was scrapped in 2023, after delivery of its new A330-800.

 In the past, Air Greenland (Grønlandsfly) also used the following aircraft: